-* Forecasts financial hit in '13 on Venezuela's currency devaluation
+* Forecasts financial hit in '13 on Venezuela's currency

 * Authorizes $4 billion share buyback program

 * Subscriber additions in Latin America beat estimates